Giri-Swimm/Swimmio-genapp-motor/.swm/inquire-policy-lgipvs01.jceu4cmt.sw.md

 ---

-Here we check if the policy type matches and if the file read was successful.
-If not, we set the message to 'Policy Bad=' and mark the numbers as 13 to indicate failure.
-Otherwise, we prep the valid policy data for the message.
+After reading the policy, we check if the type matches and if the read was successful.
+If not, we set an error message and mark the numeric fields as 13.
+If all is good, we copy the policy data for output.

 ```cobol
            If CA-Policy-Type   Not = Part-Key-Type Or